D04: The Role of a Lietime

 DERF: Bushy?

 DERF: I'm Derf.
-Pleasure to get Crafty with you.
+Pleasure to get crafty with ya.

 BARGIE: It's just a simple little job, but I'm so excited to be here.
 I'm Bargie!
 Bushy-eyed tail.
 Positive.
 Not a care in the world!